 Grammar often contains confusing vocabulary.
 For example, noun and verb are terms most of us know.
 But what is a predicate?

-But does a writer need to be able to identify a predicate?
+But does a writer need to be able to identify one?
 Read on to find out.

 What is the Definition of a Predicate?

 “the part of a sentence or clause that expresses what is said of the subject and that usually consists of a verb with or without objects, complements, or adverbial modifiers.”